If your WordPress site loads very slowly, you’re in for a world of trouble.

 This is why WordPress performance plugins matter a lot.
 A WordPress performance plugin will make sure your site’s loading fast and keeping Google happy.

-A performance plugin intervenes in your WordPress site processes to make them faster, or more efficient.
-Most commonly, performance plugins optimize your cache, files, images, or database.
+A performance plugin intervenes in your WordPress site processes to make them faster or more efficient.
+Performance plugins most commonly optimize your cache, files, images, or database.

 This way, your site loads faster, your visitors have a better experience, and you can even pass the Core Web Vitals.